VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs

 These limitations motivate a visual analytics approach integrating external biomedical knowledge for reasoning-level debugging in medical diagnosis.
 Rather than treating model reasoning as unstructured text, we map diagnostic reasoning into a structured biomedical concept space based on biomedical knowledge graphs (Bio-KGs).
 This allows us to analyze reasoning with clinically meaningful entities and relationships, enabling more precise reasoning-level debugging~\cite{su2023ibkh,wu2025medreason}.
 Building on this foundation, we present \tool, a visual analytics system for debugging medical LLM diagnostic reasoning through Bio-KGs. \tool first transforms model outputs into structured reasoning paths and aligns medical entities to a Bio-KG, so that diverse reasoning processes can be compared within a shared graph-based representation.
-It then constructs reference paths grounded in the KG and detects three recurring error types that capture distinct forms of diagnostic problems: \textbf{relation errors}, where the model traverses a medically invalid directed relation; \textbf{branch errors}, where reasoning diverges into concept regions that cannot reach the correct diagnosis; and \textbf{missing errors}, where the model omits key concepts for inferring the correct answer and excluding incorrect options.
-In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*, topsep=4pt, itemsep=2pt]

-\item We derive a set of design requirements for reasoning-level debugging in diagnosis-oriented medical QA, clarifying the need for accessible medical grounding, prioritized error triage, recurrent pattern discovery, and case-level validation.
+It then constructs reference paths grounded in the KG and detects three recurring error types that capture distinct forms of diagnostic problems: \textbf{missing errors}, where the model omits key concepts for inferring the correct answer and excluding incorrect options; \textbf{relation errors}, where the model traverses a medically invalid directed relation; and \textbf{branch errors}, where reasoning diverges into concept regions that cannot reach the correct diagnosis.
+In summary, this paper makes the following contributions: \begin{compactitem} \item We derive a set of design requirements for reasoning-level debugging in diagnosis-oriented medical QA, clarifying the need for accessible medical grounding, prioritized error triage, recurrent pattern discovery, and case-level validation.

 \item We introduce a KG-grounded error taxonomy and corresponding detection pipeline for medical LLM reasoning.

 \item We present \tool, a visual analytics system for KG-grounded debugging of medical LLM diagnostic reasoning, which uses biomedical knowledge graphs as an external auditing substrate to support multi-level analysis of reasoning paths, localize recurrent structural errors, and help developers identify actionable targets for model refinement.